HugoCalmels/Rails_Project_Habits_Tracker/README.md

 * There is a sleep/day mode if we want to stop the process, for exemple during hollydays.
 * There is alerts popping for UX experience all along.
 * There is one admin, with a table for each user and his number of checkpoints ( there is not any checkpoint limit atm).
 The admin can destroy any user from the db.

-### Issues
-* Stats are not displayed since last 4 days, can't see what'ive changed to break it.

 ##  to install locally :
 - bundle install